CrazyGamesCom/unity-optimizations-package/README.md

+⚠️ This project is no longer maintained.
+We are moving towards a custom Unity build script that will automatically apply the best settings that were suggested by the optimizer, in addition to the other export tips from our [documentation](https://docs.crazygames.com/resources/export-tips/).

 # Unity WebGL Optimizer

 The purpose of this package is to help you optimize your game by reducing the build size and increasing the performance.
 At the moment, it is targeted at WebGL games.